This page is being updated

 • ”34 – If the repairer is not the seller or the replacement does not take place free of charge”

-• If the replacement product is free of charge, the customs value can be determined for example based on the transaction price of identical or similar products
+• If the replacement product is free of charge, the value of the goods can be determined for example based on the transaction price of identical or similar goods.
+The value of the goods cannot be 0 euros.

 • statistical value

-• If the declarant is an operator not registered for VAT, provide the following details as adjustments to the transaction price, for the calculation of the taxable amount for VAT.
+If you are a VAT-registered operator, declare the import VAT to the Finnish Tax Administration.
+If the declarant is an operator not registered for VAT, provide the adjustments to the transaction price, for the calculation of the taxable amount for VAT.
 Provide the following details with separate codes:

 • the costs for transport, loading, unloading and insurance as well as other import-related costs up to the first place of destination in Finland specified in the transport contract (code 3A)